-MARKET CLOSE: NZ shares surge; A2, Fisher & Paykel lead gains
+Market close: NZ shares surge; A2, Fisher & Paykel lead gains

 Investor sentiment was running high with broad gains across the NZX50, but companies with a large market capitalisation performed particularly well.

-"If you were to strip out A2 and Fisher and Paykel then we'd probably only be up 1.5 per cent today," Grant Davies, an investment advisor at Hamilton Hindin Greene said.
+"If you were to strip out A2 and Fisher and Paykel then we'd probably only be up 1.5 per cent today," Grant Davies, an investment adviser at Hamilton Hindin Greene said.

 "It is the big stocks that are moving upwards today and dragging our index along with it."